Limited Company Business Loans

 You can use your limited company loan to cover wages, bills, rent, buy new stock, invest in new markets, simply cover seasonality within your industry.
 Ultimately, you can use a ltd business loan for anything to do with your business.

 Alternative business finance exists to help support your business as it grows, but sometimes you might just need to tread water for a little while, and that’s fine too.
-Use our limited company loans as you see fit!
+Use a limited company loan as you see fit!

 Applying for a limited company loan is quick and straightforward.
-Simply fill in our short form with basic information about your company and receive quotes from our trusted UK lenders direct to your inbox.
-That’s what’s so great about a loan comparison service, it’s free, and you barely have to lift a finger!
+Simply fill in our short form with basic information about your company and we'll instantly match you to the right lenders on our panel.
+That's what's so great about a loan comparison service, it's free, and you barely have to lift a finger!

-There’s zero obligation to accept any of the quotes presented to you by our lenders.
+After you've seen your limited company loan options, you can request quotes from the lenders you choose.
+There’s zero obligation to accept any of the lender quotes.
 Take your time to compare quote offers before deciding what your next move is.
 Applying for business finance isn’t a decision you should take lightly.

-If you do decide to proceed with one of our lenders, you’ll complete your application with them directly.
+If you do decide to proceed with one of our lenders, you’ll complete the final steps of the application with them directly.